What does a DUI cost in Colorado?

 Beyond the “out-of-pocket expenses,”

 Often carrying an even greater financial impact, is the loss of time.
 Lost time means lost pay.
-People who get DUI cases report missing a lot of work (and therefore losing a lot of income) dealing with their mistake, as a result of court hearings, community service (48-96 hours), probation appointments, attending mandatory alcohol education classes (up to 1 year) and sometimes a jail sentence of up to a year.
+People who get DUI cases report missing a lot of work (and therefore losing a lot of income) dealing with their mistake, as a result of court hearings, community service (48-96 hours), probation appointments, meeting driver’s license reinstatement requirements, monthly ignition interlock appointments, attending mandatory alcohol education classes (up to 1 year) and sometimes a jail sentence of up to a year.

 For many people, the loss of a driver’s license means loss of their job.
 For others, it is a permanent scar that will always show up on a job application or background check.